zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

   </PropertyGroup>
 ```

-<a name="procedure-for-onboarding-hosting-service-non-corext-extension-configuration"></a>
-### Non-CoreXT extension configuration
+* Non-CoreXT extension configuration

     Outside of CoreXT, the default settings in the `targets` file should work for most cases.
 The only property that needs to be overridden is **ContentUnbundlerExtensionRoutePrefix**, as in the following example.

 ```xml
   <PropertyGroup>